ameliapqy/final-project/README.md

 #### Design:

-- How will your program fit together?
-Make a simple free-body diagram illustrating the pieces.

 The entire project will be written in WebGL: ![](diagram.png)

 #### Timeline:

-- Create a week-by-week set of milestones for each person in your group.
-Make sure you explicitly outline what each group member's duties will be.

-Submit your Design doc as usual via pull request against this repository.

 - Week1 (11/15-11/22):

 Amelia: Create project skeleton with instance rendering methods

 Effie: Create basic scene

 Effie: Code ink wash shader (edge and color bleeding)

 Amelia: Code ink wash shader (blur and paper effect)

 - Week2 (11/22-11/29): Add elements to the scene like trees, birds, and mountains (each take half of the scene)
 - Week3 (11/29-12/6): Tune the scene and add parameters (each take half of the parameters)

 ## Milestone 2: Implementation part 1 (due 11/22)

-Begin implementing your engine!
-Don't worry too much about polish or parameter tuning -- this week is about getting together the bulk of your generator implemented.
-By the end of the week, even if your visuals are crude, the majority of your generator's functionality should be done.

-Put all your code in your forked repository.

-Submission: Add a new section to your README titled: Milestone #1, which should include

-- written description of progress on your project goals.
-If you haven't hit all your goals, what's giving you trouble?
-- Examples of your generators output so far We'll check your repository for updates.
-No need to create a new pull request.
+Progress:

+- set up basic scene and instance rendering
+- begin writing shaders for the water color effect

+Challenges:

+- adding post process shaders are much harder than expected since a sampler2D is needed to passed into the machine.

 ## Milestone 3: Implementation part 2 (due 11/29)